International payments | Announcing our new global network

 As we have built this global network, we have focused on three principles:

-Providing a much more predictable way to collect payments, by creating a pull-based mechanism that gives you more control and visibility of your cash flow.
+Providing a much more predictable way to collect payments, by creating a pull-based mechanism that gives you more control over, and visibility into, your cash flow.

 Pricing our service in a transparent way that avoids hidden fees or nasty surprises that are typically associated with FX conversion.
 By partnering with Wise we can ensure you get the ‘real’ FX rate for every transaction.

 We believe that our global network marks a step change in the value we can bring to the payments landscape.
-Our customers are now able to collect and payout payments across over 30 countries around the world, representing over 70% of global recurring payments volume.
+Our customers are now able to collect and make payments across over 30 countries around the world, representing more than 70% of global recurring payments volume.

 “GoCardless has always been about taking the pain out of getting paid.
 Our global network does this in a very tangible way, so businesses can focus on what they do best.”